 I grew up in Chicago, studied journalism in Madison, traversed the Australian outback via camel, and drifted to the Twin Cities some time thereafter.
 One of the first people I met in Minnesota was fashion photographer Richard Avedon.
 He was giving a talk to students at the Minneapolis Institute of Art, and I asked him what advice he might give a struggling artist.
 Avedon responded, “Start working.”
 So I did, ultimately shooting for the likes of Rolling Stone, Vanity Fair, National Geographic, Target, Johnson & Johnson, Ford Motor Co, Disney, and Dwell.
 In time, I earned my MFA, and was named Best Of ASMP by the American Society of Media Photographers.
 After 30 years of freelance art-making, I joined the faculty of Minneapolis and Saint Paul College, where I teach photography.
-Limited-edition prints of my photographs are available worldwide through National Geographic Fine Art Galleries.

 Watch an Emmy-winning Minnesota Original television clip featuring my daughter and I as we explore Minnesota with our cameras.